 - Grubs - feature a fat body and a long tail that’s designed to wriggle in the water.
 Common types of grubs include the Bobby Garland Slab Slay’r and the Zoom Fat Albert Grub

-- Tubes – are just what the name suggests–basically a soft bullet-shaped cylinder with a fringe tail.
+- Tubes - are just what the name suggests--basically a soft bullet-shaped cylinder with a fringe tail.
 An excellent example is the Z-Man TRD Tube.
 But some tubes use a solid, grub-style head and a fringed tail.
-Among these designs, you’ll find the Johnson Crappie Buster and the Strike King Mr. Crappie Joker.
+Among these designs, you’ll find the No products found. and the Strike King Mr. Crappie Joker.

 - Maribou jigs - are a pre-tied, all-in-one combo of a fly and a jig.
 Made to be “hairy,” and trailing a long skirt, they create a lot of movement when jigged very gently.
 The classic example is the Eagle Claw.